-Prohibition orders are made by the Secretary of State following consideration by a professional conduct panel convened by the Teaching Regulation Agency (TRA).
+Prohibition orders are made by the Secretary of State following consideration by a professional conduct panel convened by the Teacher Regulation Agency (TRA).
 Pending such consideration, the Secretary of State may issue an interim prohibition order if it is considered to be in the public interest to do so.

-A Section 128 direction prohibits or restricts a person from taking part in the management of an independent school, including academies and free schools.
+A section 128 direction prohibits or restricts a person from taking part in the management of an independent school, including academies and free schools.
 An individual who is subject to a section 128 direction is unable to:

-• take up a management position in an independent school, academy, or in a free school as an employee;

-• be a trustee of an academy or free school trust; a governor or member of a proprietor body of an independent school; or,

-• be a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities.

-A person prohibited under section 128 is also disqualified from holding or continuing to hold office as a governor of a school as stated in Keeping children safe in education and the DfE Governance Handbook.
+- take up a management position in an independent school, academy or free school as an employee - be a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - be a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - A person prohibited under section 128 is also disqualified from holding or continuing to hold office as a governor of a school as stated in Keeping Children Safe in Education and the DFE Governance Handbook.

-Schools can use the TRA's Employer Access service to make prohibition, direction, restriction, and children's barred list checks.
-The service is free to use and is available via the TRA's web page (Teaching Regulation Agency (education.gov.uk)).
-Schools will require a DfE Sign-in account to log onto the service.
+The Trust will use the TRA's Employer Access service to make prohibition, direction, restriction, and children's barred list checks.

-Further information about obtaining a DfE Sign-in account and using the Employer Access service to carry out a range of 'teacher status checks' including verification of qualified teacher status (QTS) and the completion of teacher induction or teacher probation can be found here.
+Safer Recruitment Policy 2024